iotexpert/TLx493D/README.md

             int16_t temp;   // Raw Temperature value
         } TLx493D_data_frame_t;

+7. Call *TLxJoystickCovertXY* wioth a pointer top the frame and a pointer to a result structure to convert the frame into Joystick X and Y position.
+The result structure declaration is:

+        typedef struct {
+            int8_t x;
+            int8_t y;
+        } TLxJoyStickXY_t;

 **Example Code**

 The folowing code will initialize the sensor and will then read values and print results every 200ms.

     #include "PSoC_TLx_interface.h"

+    TLx493D_data_frame_t frame;
+    TLxJoystickCovertXY xyResult;

     TLxI2CInit( CYBSP_I2C_SDA, CYBSP_I2C_SCL, 0, 0 ,NULL );